Limits of Cubic Differentials and Buildings: Asymptotics of the Blaschke metric

 \section{Asymptotics of the Blaschke metric}

-Consider a ray of cubic differentials $q_s = sq_0$ on a fixed Riemann surface $\Sigma=(S,J)$ with conformal hyperbolic metric $\sigma$.
+Consider a ray of cubic differentials $q_s = sq_0$ on a fixed closed Riemann surface $\Sigma=(S,J)$ with conformal hyperbolic metric $\sigma$.
 Let $g_s = e^{\mu_s}\sigma$ be the Blaschke metric on the associated affine sphere.
-The real-valued functions $\mu_s$ are solutions of Wang equation
+The real-valued functions $\mu_s$ are solutions of Wang's equation

 Near each zero of $q$, Nie has studied rescaled limits of the associated convex $\RP^2$ structure, which converge to a regular polygon \cite{Nie22}.
 Our approach focuses on precise estimates comparing the corresponding affine spheres.